robUx4/android-contentprovider-generator/README.md

 Android ContentProvider Generator
 =================================

+*This is a fork of the original project to generate extra code to be used with [Android InMemory/Async DB](https://github.com/robUx4/InMemoryDb/)*

 A tool to generate an Android ContentProvider.
 It takes a set of entity (a.k.a "table") definitions as the input, and generates:
 - a `ContentProvider` class